-It is important to discuss the family and medical history when patient is suspected to be experiencing symptoms of psoriasis.
-This is because there is a strong hereditary link with psoriasis and approximately one-third of people with psoriasis has a close family member with the condition.
+It is important to discuss the family and medical history when a patient is suspected to be experiencing symptoms of psoriasis.
+This is because there is a strong hereditary link with psoriasis and approximately one-third of people with psoriasis have a close family member with the condition.

 The diagnosis of psoriasis is primarily conducted with an examination of the skin, based on the appearance of the skin and the reported symptoms of the patient.